rola93/altBotUY/docs/technical-readme.md

 `altBot_main.py` module contains all logic to run this, all you need is to implement a main function to run all this, then its execution must be someway chroned, for instance with chron or chrontab in linux.

-You needalso to supply your tweeter credentials in `settings` module, read [here](https://realpython.com/twitter-bot-python-tweepy/#creating-twitter-api-authentication-credentials) how to do it.
+You need also to supply your tweeter credentials in `settings` module, read [here](https://realpython.com/twitter-bot-python-tweepy/#creating-twitter-api-authentication-credentials) how to do it.